Caligula (film): Development

 Elaborate sets were built by production designer Danilo Donati, who also designed the film's costumes, jewelry, hairstyles, wigs, and makeup.
 Several mainstream actors were cast, Guccione intending to make a film that he felt, like Citizen Kane, would be a landmark in cinematic history.
 Guccione offered directing duties to John Huston and Lina Wertmüller, both of whom rejected the film.
-After viewing scenes from the film Salon Kitty, Guccione agreed to have lunch with that film's director Tinto Brass, believing Brass would be the ideal person to direct Caligula.
+After viewing scenes from the film Salon Kitty, Guccione agreed to have lunch with that film's director, Tinto Brass, believing Brass would be the ideal person to direct Caligula.
 Brass had a reputation for being difficult to deal with on film sets but Guccione thought the film's epic scope would "keep [Brass] in line" and that Brass understood the concept of the film enough to direct it.
-Brass described Vidal's screenplay as "the work of an aging arteriosclerotic" and agreed to direct only if he was allowed to rewrite Vidal's screenplay.
+Brass described Vidal's screenplay as "the work of an ageing arteriosclerotic" and agreed to direct only if he was allowed to rewrite Vidal's screenplay.
 Brass's screenplay expanded the sexual content to include orgies, decorative phalluses, and much female nudity.
 Guccione said Brass's rewrites were done out of necessity to the film's visual narrative and did not alter the dialogue or content.

 In an interview for Time magazine, Vidal said that in film production, directors were "parasites" and a film's author was its screenwriter; in response, Brass demanded Vidal's removal from the set and Guccione agreed.
 Guccione considered the film to be a "collective effort, involving the input of a great number of artists and craftsmen", and the director to be the leader of a "team effort".
 Vidal filed a contractual dispute over the film because of Brass's rewrites; Guccione said Vidal had demanded 10% of the film's profits, which Vidal said was not the case.
 Vidal distanced himself from the production, calling Brass a "megalomaniac".
 Brass publicly stated, "If I ever really get mad at Gore Vidal, I'll publish his script".
 Vidal's name was removed from the film's title; the credits were changed to state that the film was "adapted from a screenplay by Gore Vidal", crediting no official screenwriter.
 Guccione said, "Gore's work was basically done and Tinto's work was about to begin".

-Themes and significance
+Themes

 The film's primary theme is "absolute power corrupts absolutely".
 Vidal's script presented Caligula as a good man driven to madness by absolute power; Brass's screenplay envisioned Caligula as a "born monster".
 In The Encyclopedia of Epic Films, author Djoymi Baker describes Brass's screenplay as "an antiepic with an antihero, on a path of self-inflicted, antisocial descent".
 Guccione said this final draft was more violent than sexual, stating, "I maintain the film is actually anti-erotic ... in every one of its scenes you'll find a mixture of gore or violence or some other rather ugly things".